Sergo Ordzhonikidze: Papulia

 Ordzhonikidze's older brother, Papulia (Russified as Pavel), had also been an active revolutionary and Bolshevik.
-Ordzhonikidze was instrumental in finding Papulia a position with the Transcaucasian Railway.
+Ordzhonikidze was instrumental in finding Papulia a position with the Transcaucasus Railway.
 Papulia was frequently criticized for his work, and in 1932 this criticism was made public, forcing him to take up another position.
 In November 1936, Papulia was arrested on unspecified charges.
-Sergo Ordzhonikidze learned of the arrest during a party for his 50th birthday, and was so upset at the news that he refused to attend the celebration.
+Sergo Ordzhonikidze learned of the arrest during a party for his 50th birthday and was so upset at the news that he refused to attend the celebration.

 Ordzhonikidze reached out to Beria and asked for his help in freeing Papulia.
 Beria had been a former protege of Ordzhonikidze, and the two had worked together for years: Ordzhonikidze shielded Beria from attacks from other Bolsheviks, and in return Beria kept him updated on events throughout the Caucasus.
 Beria had named his son "Sergo" in honour of Ordzhonikidze.
 Their relationship had changed in the 1930s as Beria rose to become the First Secretary of the Transcaucasus; he grew to resent being treated as a subordinate to Ordzhonikidze and wanted to be respected as an equal.

 Beria offered to look into Papulia's arrest, though as he was the dominant figure in the region it is unlikely the arrest was made without his consent; whether Beria ordered the arrest or did so at the behest of Stalin is unknown.
 Khlevniuk suspected that Beria would not have turned on Ordzhonikidze without Stalin's instruction.
 The stress of his brother's arrest had a serious effect on Ordzhonikidze's already frail health, leading to heart failure.
 He reached out to Stalin for help but was refused.
 Stalin's refusal to help further damaged the relationship between the two.